 Approximately 6.3 million children in the U.S. have asthma, a chronic inflammatory disorder of the airways.
 Its symptoms include shortness of breath and wheezing during exhalation.
 There is no cure for asthma, but medications can help control it.

 What Increases the Possibility?

-It's not entirely clear why overweight and obese youth are more likely to develop asthma, says Constantina Papoutsakis, PhD, RD, an author of the Journal article.
-Among other reasons, it may be a result of genetics, changes in airway hyper-responsiveness, changes in diet and physical activity and more, she says.
+Genetics, changes in airway hyper-responsiveness, changes in diet and physical activity all may play a role in asthma risk.
 Recently, research has focused on inflammation as a cause of the disorder.
-Being overweight and having a poor diet are both associated with chronic low-level inflammation, which could aggravate the airways and contribute to the development of asthma, she explains.
+Eating a poor diet lacking in essential nutrients is associated with chronic low-level inflammation, which could aggravate the airways and contribute to the development of asthma.

 Recent and emerging research also is linking obesity and high waist circumference to asthma in children.
 A small number of studies suggest that when children with obesity lose weight, they have an easier time managing their asthma.
 More research is needed in this area.

 If your child has asthma, be sure to work with your pediatrician on a treatment plan that is right for your child.
 Consider working with a registered dietitian nutritionist to ensure your child is eating a varied and balanced diet.
 Offering fruits and vegetables at every meal and snack, and providing whole grains and low-fat milk with each meal will help them meet their needs.